f1tenth-cmu/f1tenth_lab6/README.md

 ## V: Deliverables
 - **Deliverable 1**: As usual, zip your code package and add it to canvas.
 - **Deliverable 2**: Include a video to your RRT algorithm running in sim.
-Include at least a visualization of the paths found by your RRt algorithm and the goalpoint at each timestep.
+Include (1) at least one obstacle to demonstrate obstacle avoidance and (2) a visualization of the paths found by your RRt algorithm and the goalpoint at each timestep.
 - **Deliverable 3**: (As a group) Also include a video of the car running RRT in AIMS hallway and at least one obstacle to demonstrate obstacle avoidance

 ## VI: Grading Rubric